zwanggd/BilibiliPlaylistController/README.md

 - **Reset**: Restore the original playlist order
 - **Simple Interface**: Controls appear next to the video title

+### Privacy & Permissions
+- Only runs on bilibili.com
+- No data collection
+- No external connections except to Bilibili's own API
+- Minimal permissions required
+- All operations are performed locally

 ### Installation
 1. Install from Chrome Web Store (link coming soon)
 2. The controls will automatically appear next to playlist titles on Bilibili